kedanco/100-days-kallaway-log/README.md

 Did quite a bit of work (though, really really slow) for the e-commerce homepage.
 Feels assuring knowing that I configured it to be responsive as I was putting in the skeleton so that it won't come back to haunt me next time :)

 **Link to work:**

+### Day 18 : 22nd January Monday, 2018

+**Today's Progress:** Javascript30 Day 19, E-Commerce

+**Thoughts:** Today I realise the more time I have, and the more I am willing to dedicate to doing projects & trying out new stuff, the more time I spend debugging with Chrome Devtools and the more I understand about how to go about solving problems and improving my css layouts.

+Done with Footer of my e-commerce project, gonna move on to the back-end which would require more rails :)

+**Link to work:**